What is the NCG Racial Equity Action Institute?

 - Everyone benefits from a more just, equitable system.

 - A space to learn from each other and to craft and try out approaches to the challenge of advancing racial equity, diversity, and inclusion (REDI) within our institutions

 - Opportunity to meet like-minded specialists and leaders across sectors to build a network of colleagues and create community with each other for support and advice

 - Hear from field leaders and community experts across multiple sectors on REDI

 - Tools, resources, and knowledge to advance REDI--personally, institutionally, and in our communities

 - A shift in your personal, interpersonal, institutional, and structural perspectives on REDI

-- Opportunity to create an institutional Racial Equity Action Plan to move REDI efforts based on your respective situation
+- Opportunity to create an Racial Equity Action Plan to move REDI efforts for your institution

 What is the time commitment for REAI?

-- Participants will be expected to attend 6, six-hour, in-person sessions over 7 months, starting in August 2020 and ending in February 2021
+- Participants will be expected to attend 8 virtual sessions (10-3 pm with a lunch break) starting in November 2020 and ending in June 2021 (Note: sessions will not be recorded)

 - Participants are asked to complete an intake assessment and conversation, participate in check-ins between the cohort sessions, and may be asked to participate in post-cohort updates and evaluation activities.
-There may be some pre-reading (an article or a report) for at least two of the sessions.
+There may be an occasional pre-reading (an article or a report) before at the most two sessions.